 You already know that scheduling and project management isn't as simple as setting a due date, dusting off your hands, and calling it a day.
 There are usually tasks and subtasks (and sub-sub tasks) involved.

 You could go the old-school route and create folders in your email inbox to try to keep up with all the information coming in, or manually input all the little due dates into your online calendar.
 But what happens when you get stuck and need to collaborate with your team members?
-Bottlenecks can arise, information slips through the cracks, key messages get lost in a flurry of email threads — you get the point.
+Bottlenecks arise, information slips through the cracks, key messages get lost in a flurry of email threads — you get the point.

 No matter if you’re working with a small team, it’s just you, or you have some serious stakeholders invested in your business, Asana can help streamline your workflow with ease.

-- Status updates
+3. Status updates

-- Various project views
+4. Various project views

-- Collaboration between team members
+5. Collaboration between team members

-There are so many more benefits, and if you’d like to read a more in-depth review of all of Asana’s features, check out this blog post, How to Use Asana for Project Management.
+There are so many more benefits, and if you’d like to read a more in-depth review of all of Asana’s features, check out this blog post: How to Use Asana for Project Management.

 We don’t blame you if you’re getting excited to set up Asana right now for your team — it’s an incredible tool!
 So we won’t make you wait any longer and we’ll dive right into how you can set up your team’s Asana for an optimized, streamlined workflow.